sutrolabs/census-docs/destinations/snowflake.md

 | --------------: | :------------: | ---------------------- |------------------------------------------|
 |         Table |        ✅       | Primary keys or columns with uniqueness constraints | Update or Create, Update Only, Add |

-[Contact us](mailto:support@getcensus.com) if you want Census to support more sync behaviors for Snowflake.
+[Contact us](mailto:support@getcensus.com) if you want Census to support more Snowflake objects and/or behaviors.

 ## 🚦Advanced Network Configuration